aerogear/aerogear.org/docs/specs/aerogear-client-push/index.markdown

 * **operatingSystem:** _The name of the underlying Operating System._
 * **osVersion:** _The version of the used Operating System._
 * **alias:** _Application specific alias to identify users with the system.
 For instance an ```email address``` or a ```username```._
-* **category:** _Used tp apply a "tag"._
+* **category:** _Used to apply a "tag"._
 * **simplePushEndpoint:** _SimplePush specific Endpoint URL, which is used to send updates to the SimplePush server._

 #### Reachability

 Internally, the client SDK needs to check if the device can establish a connection to the internet (PushNetwork and UnifiedPush Server).
-It should make use of the platform-specific APIs to check the reachablility of the services.
+It should make use of the platform-specific APIs to check the reachability of the services.

 ### Unregistration of client device information

 _Optional_ method that helps to unregister the client device information with the [AeroGear Unified Push Server](http://aerogear.org/docs/specs/aerogear-server-push/). **Note:** _The method is optional, since not all supported Push Networks recommend having a client application actively performing an _unregister_.
-Apple for instance has a ```Feedback Service```, which the _AeroGear Unified Push Server_ needs to freequently query for inactive tokens.
+Apple for instance has a ```Feedback Service```, which the _AeroGear Unified Push Server_ needs to frequently query for inactive tokens.
 Tokens, with Apple, are _inactive_ when the user:
 * Disables Push (Settings)
 * Deinstalls the app

 #### Reachability

 Internally, the client SDK needs to check if the device can establish a connection to the internet (PushNetwork and UnifiedPush Server).
-It should make use of the platform-specific APIs to check the reachablility of the services.
+It should make use of the platform-specific APIs to check the reachability of the services.

 ## Platform specific details